solarwinds/solarwinds-apm-ruby/README.md

 ## Tracing Methods

-With AppOpticsAPM, you can profile any method in your application or even in the Ruby language using `AppOpticsAPM::API.profile_method`.
+With AppOptics, you can profile any method in your application or even in the Ruby language using `AppOpticsAPM::API.profile_method`.

 If, for example, you wanted to see the performance for the `Array::sort`, you could simply call the following in your startup code: